Thank You (2011 film): Production

 Kapoor replaced Katrina Kaif as the lead actress, since Bazmee wanted to have a change with Kumar's love interest.
 The film was shot at different locations in Vancouver, Toronto and Bangkok.
 It was made on a budget of ₹ 500 million, while an additional amount of ₹ 80 million was spent on promotions.

+Thank You marked the final film for Vikas Bahl as creative producer for UTV; he later debuted as a writer and director with the UTV Spotboy film Chillar Party later in 2011.

 Reception

 Critical

 Though earning more than INR 1 billion and emerging as a commercial success, Thank You opened to negative reviews from critics.
 Taran Adarsh of Bollywood Hungama rated the film with 2/5 Stars saying, "What could've been an honest take on dishonesty fails to leave a mark eventually".
 Rajeev Masand of CNN-IBN gave the film one star and stated, "Badly scripted, shoddily photographed and embarrassingly performed, Thank You is one of those rare films that gets absolutely nothing right."
 Anupama Chopra of NDTV gave one and a half stars and commented, "My brains were battered to pulp and my eardrums are still recovering from Pritam's cacophonous sound-track."
 Nikhat Kazmi of the Times of India awarded two and a half stars saying, "You have a film that can be an average weekend getaway.
 Nothing more, not even Mallika Sherawat's item number."